percona/everest-doc/docs/upgrade_with_cli.md

         2024-05-03T12:07:28Z    info    upgrade/upgrade.go:148  Everest has been upgraded to version 0.10.0 {"component": "upgrade"}
         ```

 3. After upgrading, refresh the Percona Everest UI to access the new version.

+### Upgrading to Percona Everest 1.2.0

+When upgrading to 1.2.0 using the CLI command `everestctl upgrade`, all your existing backup-storages and monitoring-instances will be automatically migrated to the namespaces specified in their `.spec.allowedNamespaces` fields.

 ## How to address a failed upgrade